2 Motor System With Low Suction

 Suction is Weak at All Inlets, No Clog in Hose

-Disconnect the pipe that connects to the house and brings in the debris.
+Disconnect the pipe that connects to the intake port on your unit (debris entry point).
 See if the suction is good there.
 Remove the filter (grab it at the top side and pull directly inward).
 Try the suction at the unit again.
 Check above the cloth filter for any debris trapped under the motor.
 If you have a two motor system remember that one motor may go out.
 The center-weighted cloth bag, when removed and the suction tested, will let you know if it is the problem.
-Let us know what you find and also use this guide www.builtinvacuum.com/flowchrt.html.
+Let us know what you find and also use our Troubleshooting Guide for additional information.

 My vaccuum works fine when the carpet piece is attached but when I take that piece off it shuts off.
 Also, the low suction setting isn't working either.
 Otherwise, the carpet when the carpet piece is connected it works fine.

 If your carpet brush is electric the suction problem may still be there, you just can't hear it over the brush.
 Dual motor systems can have one motor go out and will have about 50% suction loss.
 If the motor(s) are still good and the suction is strong right at the unit then there may be a clog in the pipeline that is reducing air flow.
-Follow our troubleshooting guide to narrow down the issue at http://builtinvacuum.com/flowchrt.html
+Follow our Troubleshooting Flowchart to narrow down the issue.

 Switch Only Activates Suction To One Side